serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 ---
 title: Building a Webshop with GraphQL and the Serverless Framework
-description: Get introduced to GraphQL in this 30 minute tutorial by building a webshop with stripe and mailgun integration.
+description: Get introduced to GraphQL in this 30 minute tutorial by building a webshop with Stripe and Mailgun integration.
 date: 2017-04-05
 thumbnail: https://s3-eu-west-1.amazonaws.com/serverless-blogpost/graphcool.png
 layout: Post